Funding

 Grants

-This funding is paid to states and territories, then distributed to approved authorities, and then administered directly to schools.
-State and territory governments provide most of the public recurrent funding for government schools, whereas the Australian Government provides most of the public recurrent funding for non‑government schools.
+In 2026, this funding is estimated to include $12.7–$12.9 billion for government schools, $10.9–$11.1 billion for Catholic schools and $9.4–$9.6 billion for independent schools.
+This funding is provided by the Australian Government to states and territories, then distributed to approved authorities and administered directly to schools.
+State and territory governments continue to provide the majority of public recurrent funding for government schools, while the Australian Government provides the majority of public recurrent funding for non-government schools, consistent with existing Schooling Resource Standard arrangements.

 EduAccess_Categories

 Our team conducted an in-depth review of budget reports, websites, and databases to carefully curate this information for your school.
-The content is organised by topic to align with the categories featured in our biannual resource guide.
+The content is organised by topic to align with the categories featured in our bi-annual Funding and Resource guide.